 That's why we felt it was really important to start this website and share what we’ve learned with others — especially with all the mixed messages out there these days about health and nutrition.

 Not long after launching, our website was named as one of the best new websites by Yahoo!, and was selected as a ‘Hot site’ by USA Today.
 This led to the publication of our cookbook The MediterrAsian Way.
-The book received a recommendation from the prestigious Library Journal and was named as one of the best cookbooks of the year by the Santa Barbara News-Press.
+The book received a recommendation from the prestigious Library Journal and was named as one of the best cookbooks of the year by Southern California's oldest daily newspaper, the Santa Barbara News-Press.

 Health experts embrace a MediterrAsian way of eating

 In the years since we started our website there's been growing interest among scientists and doctors about the health benefits of a MediterrAsian way of eating.

 In fact, groundbreaking research by a group of German scientists from the University of Kiel found that combining Mediterranean and Asian diets can have a very positive effect on your genes.
 That's because many traditional Mediterranean and Asian foods — such as olive oil, red wine, turmeric and green tea — are rich in natural anti-inflammatory plant compounds called polyphenols.
 These polyphenols activate a special family of genes in the body called sirtuins, which play a fundamental role in slowing down cellular aging, repairing DNA, and making our cells more resilient to stress.

 Compared to severe calorie restriction (which is also known to activate sirtuins), the researchers found that a polyphenol-rich MediterrAsian diet provided similar health benefits — without having to restrict calories.
 Their research was published in the scientific journal Oxidative Medicine and Cellular Longevity in 2013.
 They wrote: “We suggest that a so-called MediterrAsian diet combining sirtuin-activating foods of the Asian as well as Mediterranean diet may be a promising dietary strategy in preventing chronic diseases, thereby ensuring health and healthy aging.”